Are you considering buying life insurance but don't know where to start? Here's a money-saving tip: get it while you're still young(er) and healthy!

 The cash-value component in a whole life insurance policy provides a living benefit where you can draw upon this tax-deferred amount as the policyholder.
 The amount you withdraw from your cash-value portion of the policy can be used towards retirement or to take out a loan against it.

 If your beneficiaries were to be subject to an estate tax, you may choose to use some of the cash-value funds to subsidize this amount so that your beneficiaries would receive the total death benefit.

 Because whole life insurance is multifaceted, you will pay a higher premium than a term life insurance policy.

-Similar to term life insurance, you will have to answer questions about your demographics and health, as well as take a medical exam.
+Similar to term life insurance, you will have to answer questions about your demographics and health and take a medical exam.

-Some people find after applying for life insurance that the only policy that will take them is the whole life insurance.
-This is because they have health conditions or life-style choices that an insurance company finds very risky.
-Tobacco use is an example of a life-style choice that may disqualify you from term life insurance.
+After applying for life insurance, some people find that the only policy that will take them is the whole life insurance.
+This is because they have health conditions or lifestyle choices that an insurance company finds very risky.
+Tobacco use is an example of a lifestyle choice that may disqualify you from term life insurance.

 Whole Life Insurance Pros And Cons

 - Whole life insurance never expires.
 So you can keep the policy as long as you need without the price increasing, despite aging or having any health issues arise.
 This can be comforting for some people who worry about their health deteriorating.

 - It can be used as an asset in addition to providing a death benefit that you can withdraw against to fund future purchases or retirement.